evxn/water-levels/README.md

 Graph node contains some information:

 ```
 segments              # set of links to segments it constitutes of
 waterVolume           # amount of non-transferrable water it holds
-excessiveWaterVolume # amount of transferrable water it holds
+excessiveWaterVolume  # amount of transferrable water it holds up
 baseLevel             # base height for calculating water level above it
 ```

 And from these we can calculate some additional values: